 In this way, they can avoid being taxed twice on the income of the business.
 LLCs that elect to be S corps can only have fewer than 100 members.
 In addition, none of the members can be partnerships, non-resident aliens, or corporations.

 Employment taxes are levied on the entire salary of a member taxed as a standard LLC.
 While an S corp is taxed one of two ways (either as a salary with employment tax or as a distribution on which you pay federal income tax), a standard LLC member will be taxed on the entire salary (or income of the business).
 This is like being taxed twice on the same income.

 First the entity is taxed and then the individual is taxed without relief.
 An experienced attorney or accounting professional can help you to navigate the mine field of business and personal taxation.

 If you need help with forming a new business, setting up a LLC or any other legal need, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.